Kailasanathar Temple – Kancheepuram

 Temple Festivals of Kailasanathar Temple

-The temple is located at a distance of 5 kilometres from Kancheepuram bus stand from where one can avail buses to major cities including Bangalore, Chennai, Tirupati, Vellore etc. Kancheepuram is located just about 75 kilometres from Chennai.
+The temple is located about 5 kilometres from the Kanchipuram bus stand.
+From here, visitors can access frequent bus services to major cities such as Bangalore, Chennai, Tirupati, and Vellore.
+Notably, Kanchipuram lies approximately 75 kilometres from Chennai.

-Kancheepuram Railway Station (3 kilometres away), Arakonnam Railway Station (29 kilometres away) and Chennai Railway Station (around 75 kilometres away) are the nearest rail heads.
-Chennai International Airport (around 70 kilometres away) is the nearest airport.
+For rail travelers, Kanchipuram Railway Station (3 km away), Arakkonam Railway Station (29 km away), and Chennai Railway Station (around 75 km away) serve as the nearest railheads.
+Meanwhile, Chennai International Airport, located about 70 kilometres away, provides the closest air connectivity.

 Epilogue